rob-picard-teleport/teleport/rfd/0127-encrypted-session-recordings.md

 // CompleteRotationResponse
 message CompleteRotationResponse {}

-// UploadEncryptedRecordingRequest is an individual part of an encrypted session
-// recording .tar file.
-message UploadEncryptedRecordingRequest {
+// An Upload represents a multipart upload for an encrypted session. message Upload {
+  // UploadID identifies an upload for a given encrypted session. string upload_id = 1;
+  // SessionID of the associated session. string session_id = 2;
+  // InitiatedAt captures the time that the multipart upload was initiated. google.protobuf.Timestamp initiated_at = 3;
+}

+// CreateUploadRequest contains the session ID to be used while initializing the upload. message CreateUploadRequest {
-  // SessionID the recording relates to. string session_id = 1;
+  // SessionID associated with the recording being uploaded. string session_id = 1;
+}

+// CreateUploadResponse contains the upload ID to be used when uploading parts. message CreateUploadResponse {
+  // Upload represents an encrypted session upload.
+  Upload upload = 1;
+}

+// UploadPartRequest is an indivdual part to be uploaded. message UploadPartRequest {
+  // Upload represents the encrypted session to upload the part to.
+  Upload upload = 1;
-  // PartIndex is the ordered index applied to the chunk. int64 part_index = 2;
+  // PartNumber is the ordered index applied to the part. int64 part_number = 2;
   // Part is the encrypted part of session recording data being uploaded. bytes part = 3;
 }

+// UploadPartResponse contains the part index that was uploaded with its
+// associated e-tag.
+message UploadPartResponse {
+  // PartIndex is the ordered index applied to the part. int64 part_number = 1;
+  // ETag is a part e-tag.
+  string e_tag = 2;
+  // LastModified captures the timestamp of the most recent modification of this part (if available) google.protobuf.Timestamp last_modified = 3;
+}

+// CompleteUploadRequest marks a multipart upload as complete. message CompleteUploadRequest {
+  // Upload identifies the upload that should be completed.
+  Upload upload = 1;
+  // Parts are the part indices and resulting e-tags of uploaded parts. repeated UploadPartResponse parts = 3;
+}

-// UploadEncryptedRecordingResponse
+// CompleteUploadResponse
-message UploadEncryptedRecordingResponse {}
+message CompleteUploadResponse {}
 ```

 ### Session Recording Modes